 - Once you do that, get to what she calls “their superpower” and talk about the skills that you found interesting.

-- Finally, ask whether they’d be open to have a quick chat about their career.
+- Finally, ask whether they’d be open to having a quick chat about their career.
 To quote Rachel, the “goal is to make it clear I understand now might not be the right time, but that I’d still like to get to know them better and earn their trust in the event we are a potential fit in the future.”

 Remember that good developers get a tonne of outreach so you need to make sure you cut through the clutter.
 Personalization is no longer an option but a necessity.

-First impressions & gut feeling
+First impressions & gut feeling in HR

+The next aspect of human resources psychology I’d like to discuss is gut feeling.
 You’re probably aware that people draw trait inferences from the appearance of others, and I regret to inform you’re not an exception.

 According to the study by Janine Willis and Alexander Todorov of Princeton University, it takes even less time as we make up our mind “after a 100-Ms exposure to a face”.
-That’s a decisecond, or one-tenth of a second.
+That’s a decisecond or one-tenth of a second.
 It’s basically how long it takes you to blink.

 Sounds pretty gloomy because it suggests that it doesn’t matter what you can or cannot do, you either win or lose before you even open your mouth.